 False: Being able to speak Irish or have an Irish language qualification is NOT a requirement to apply for a role in the Civil Service.
 Although, if you are an Irish speaker, there are a number of specific opportunities to work with Irish across the Civil Service.
 In addition, across many roles, if you do speak Irish or have Irish language skills, you may find there is a demand for your assistance from colleagues in your Department/Office.

 Myth 3: Do you have to be fresh out of college (within 3 years) to apply for the role of Administrative Officer?

 False: There are no time or age limits on being an applicant for the Civil Service Administrative Officer role.
 Once you hold a first or second class honours degree, you can apply for this role.

-Myth 3: Do you need to speak Irish to apply for the Civil Service?
+Myth 4: Do you need to be an Irish citizen to be a Civil Servant?

 False: Mobility is very important in the career path of a Civil Servant.
 It is a fast paced environment with quite a bit of movement, people coming in, moving up and moving across.
 Regularly, there are opportunities arising within and across Departments and Offices, where people can build new experiences, skills and develop their career.